-Tsintaosaurus Qingdao City [China] reptile Late Cretaceous (70.6-68.5 MYA) 29.5.ft (9 m) Rhino China Only part of its crest is preserved: instead of the tall narrow spike often shown, it probably had a broader crest something like Olorotitan .
-Parasaurolophinins-Tube-Crested Duckbilled Dinosaurs (Chapter 32) arasaurolophini includes the tube-crested lambeosaurines.
-Name Meaning Age Time Length Weight Where found Comments Charonosaurus Charon's [Greek boatman of the River Styx] reptile Late Cretaceous (66.8-65.5 MYA) 32.8 ft (10 m) Rhino Russia A Parasaurolophus-like form (although the complete crest is not actually known).
-Parasaurolophus near Saurolophus Late Cretaceous (80-72.8 MYA) 32.8 ft (10 m) Rhino New Mexico, Utah; Alberta Had a tube-shaped crest.
-Corythosaurinins-Helmet-Ci Corythosaurini (or Hypacrosaurini Name Meaning Age Time Length Weight Where found Comments Amurosaurus Amur River [Siberia] reptile Late Cretaceous (66.8-65.5 MYA) ? ?
+Name Meaning Age Time Length Weight Where found Comments Amurosaurus Amur River [Siberia] reptile Late Cretaceous (66.8-65.5 MYA) ? ?
 Russia A late lambeosaurine.
 The shape of its crest isn't known.
-A close relative of Sahaliyania .
-Barsboldia for [Mongolian paleontologist Rinchen] Barsbold Late Cretaceous (70.6-68.5 MYA) 32.8 ft (10 m)?
-Rhino Mongolia Known only from the rear half of a skeleton.
+A close relative of Sahaliyania.
 Corythosaurus helmet reptile Late Cretaceous (80-72.8 MYA) 29.5 ft (9 m) Rhino Alberta Known from many individual skeletons and skulls, including some with skin impressions.
 Hypacrosaurus near-topmost reptile Late Cretaceous (80-66.8 MYA) 32.8 ft (10 m) Rhino Alberta; Montana Known from eggs and nests, juveniles through adults, and whole herds.
 Lambeosaurus [Canadian paleontologist Lawrence Morris] Lambe's reptile Late Cretaceous (80-72.8 MYA) 29.5 ft (9 m) Rhino Alberta Lambeosaurus has a helmet crest with a spike sticking backwards from it.
-Nipponosaurus Japan reptile Late Cretaceous (85.8-80MYA) 26.2 ft (8 m) Rhino Russia (specifically Sakhalin Island, which was owned by Japan when Nipponosaurus was discovered and named) A not-fully-grown specimen, very similar to North America's Hypacrosaurus.
+Nipponosaurus Japan reptile Late Cretaceous (85.8-80MYA) 26.2 ft (8 m) Rhino Russia (specifically Sakhalin Island, which was owned by Japan when Nipponosaurus was discovered and named) A not-fully-grown specimen, very similar to North America's Hypacrosaurus .
 Olorotitan giant swan Late Cretaceous (66.8-65.5 MYA) 39.4 ft (12 m) ?
 Russia A giant Siberian lambeosaurine with a tube crest that flares out at the end.
 Sahaliyania black Late Cretaceous (70.6-65.5 MYA) 26.2 ft (8 m)?
 Rhino?
 China One of the last of the hadrosaurids of Asia.
-Velafrons sail forehead Late Cretaceous (80-72.8 MYA) 26.2 ft (8 m) Rhino Mexico Known from one of the most complete dinosaur skeletons ever found in Mexico. $ \\$ No official genus name; formerly r "Lambeosaurus" laticaudus Late Cretaceous (80-72.8 MYA) 49.2 ft (15 m) Two elephants Mexico This Mexican dinosaur (which has no skull, so we aren't certain if it is really from Lambeosaurus) is one of the largest ornithischian fossils.
+Velafrons sail forehead Late Cretaceous (80-72.8 MYA) 26.2 ft (8 m) Rhino Mexico Known from one of the most complete dinosaur skeletons ever found in Mexico.
+No official genus name; formerly y "Lambeosaurus" laticaudus Late Cretaceous (80-72.8 MYA) 49.2 ft (15 m) Two elephants Mexico This Mexican dinosaur (which has no skull, so we aren't certain if it is really from Lambeosaurus) is one of the largest ornithischian fossils.
 May in fact belong to Hypacrosaurus .

-Gryposaurinins-Broad-Snouted Duckbilled Dinosaurs (Chapter 32)

-The Saurolophinae (once called "Hadrosaurinae") is one of the two major groups of hadrosaurids, or true duckbilled dinosaurs.
-This particular sub-branch includes Gryposaurus and its kin.
+Primitive Saurolophines-Broad-Snouted Duckbilled Dinosaurs (Chapter 32) The Saurolophinae (once called "Hadrosaurinae") is one of the two major groups of hadrosaurids, or true duckbilled dinosaurs.
+The genera listed here do not clearly belong in the better understood subgroups Gryposaurini, Brachylophosaurini, Saurolophini, or Edmontosaurini.